Zazk0u/new-bl-sdk-mods/object_relocator/object_relocator/HOW_TO_USE.md

 https://bl-sdk.github.io/willow2-mod-db/mods/uemath/

 1:<br/>
-Activate the editor mode, then press the pick up object keybind while looking at an interactive object.<br/>
+Activate the editor mode, then press the pick up object keybind while looking at an object.<br/>
 The object will now be held in front of you.

 2:<br/>